Real Estate

 • Heavy metals (e.g., lead)

-What Chemicals are in a Water Test Kit?
+What chemicals are in a water test kit?

 The specific chemicals in a water test kit vary depending on the tested parameters.
 Common reagents include phenol red for pH tests, OTO or DPD tablets/powders for chlorine tests and nitrate-nitrite reagent solutions.
-Also, sulfate-reducing bacteria growth medium, EDTA titrant solution for hardness/iron tests, and chromogenic substrate media to detect bacterial contamination.
+Additionally, sulphate-reducing bacteria growth medium, EDTA titrant solution for hardness/iron tests, and chromogenic substrate media are commonly used to detect bacterial contamination.

 Conclusion